Nutty chocolate chip granola bars are a great post workout snack! These are sweet and chewy – everyone loves them!

 Nutty Chocolate Chip Granola Bars.

-Chewy homemade chocolate chip granola bars that are easy to make and filled with walnuts and chocolate!
+These chewy homemade chocolate chip granola bars are easy to make and filled with walnuts and chocolate!

 Ingredients